 The Casino, located directly above the Cummings Dining Room, serves as the Antlers classroom.
 With its wireless computer network, Antlers offers technological access to user groups who wish to bring computers.

-The kitchen and the Cummings Dining Room at Antlers is operated by the Auxiliary Services Corporation (ASC).
+The kitchen and the Cummings Dining Room at Antlers is operated by the Cortland Auxiliary.
 Healthy, well-balanced meals are prepared daily for the user groups.

 Dietary limitations may be identified on the reservation form contained in the reservation packet.
 Pack lunches and trip food are available for both day and overnight trips.
 Notice should be given in advance if meals are not planned in the dining room.